12 Hours Tauranga

 Cnr Wharf and Willow Streets, Downtown Tauranga

 Opening its doors in 2007, Tauranga Art Gallery boasts 500 pieces of work.
 Focusing on work with local content by local artists, it’s a great way to get to know Tauranga a little better.
-The exhibits range from illustrations to photography, with themes that will get you thinking, and you can even take a t-shirt, jewellery or some homewares home with you.
+The exhibits range from illustrations to photography, with themes that will make you think.
+You can even take a t-shirt, jewellery, or some homewares home with you.

 1pm: Lunch at Our Place

 91 Willow Street, Tauranga